KIET-GlobalCodingClub/.github/profile/README.md

 About:

-   SpecialCoding Batch is a completely student oriented club in KIET College ,Kakinada where we focus on changing the mindset of the students from routine engineering life to the Area they are interested in mostly related to the technology as well as we focus on finding the solutions to Real life time Web Technology and Emerging Technology.
+   A totally student-focused club at KIET College in Kakinada, Special Coding Batch aims to help students shift their thinking from typical engineering life to areas of technology they are most interested in while also focusing on real-world web technology and emerging technological problems.

 # Web-projects